MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 # Configure Workplace Analytics settings

-The Settings pages of Workplace Analytics are used to customize system defaults and privacy settings and to upload data.
-These are the four Settings pages:
+You use the following Settings pages in Workplace Analytics to customize system defaults and privacy settings and to upload data:

  * [Sources](#sources) – View dashboards to verify that Office 365 and organizational data is loaded.
  * [Upload](#upload) – Prepare and upload organizational and customer data.